xieyuheng/inner/BELIEFS.md

 We might encode string by lambda and use them as message, but such encoding will not be practical at all.

+# We'd better learn by implementing and teaching

+I define better learning as more clear understanding.

+Clear understanding allow us to use the techniques in new ways.

+I believe that the best way to learn something is to implement it.

+Because during implementation,
+we have to explain our understanding to a machine, which help us testing our understanding to force it to be clear.

+And I believe learning is even better if we teach it to others.

+Because the act of expressing ourself will yield results that help us review our understanding in the future.

+I define teaching as try to express to be understood by others, and enjoy feedback from others.